eBay/oja/README.md

   VS Code extension that simplifies oja-action dependency injection usage with automatic suggestions and action discovery.
 - [oja-linter](https://github.com/eBay/oja/blob/master/packages/oja-linter/README.md) -
   Oja linter for oja-action dependency injection layer that validates your project and discovers any unreachable actions (deleted/modified) at the point of the use of the action.
+- TBD: [oja-pubsub](https://github.com/eBay/oja/blob/master/packages/oja-pubsub/README.md) - Provides a way to organize actions into publishers and subscribers roles when the same business events need to be consumed by multiple consumer actions.
 - TBD: [oja-workers](https://github.com/eBay/oja/blob/master/packages/oja-workers/README.md) -
   Provides an action pool that can be used to separate actions or group of actions into their own isolated execution environments based on Node v12 lightweight workers.
 - TBD: [oja-cloud](https://github.com/eBay/oja/blob/master/packages/oja-cloud/README.md) -
   Provides an adaptor layer to organize and deploy actions to distributed environments aka lambda/serverless.

+## Example Use-Cases

+* Extension point

+* Middleware

+* Feature activation/selection

+* Flow selection

+* Pub/sub pattern to decouple producer actions from consumer actions

+* What if you are "stuck" with express, but like Koa syntax?

 ## Code of Conduct